ARTICLE I. NAME OF ORGANIZATION

 Section 1.
 Specific Purpose

-The Collective is a not-for-profit assembly of artists engaging with residents to create community-building neighbourhood programs and significant personal and community growth.
-The Collective offers a unified voice to the artistic and cultural community.
+The Collectif is a not-for-profit assembly of artists engaging with residents to create community-building neighbourhood programs and significant personal and community growth.
+The Collectif offers a unified voice to the artistic and cultural community.

-The objectives of The Collective are to provide:
+The objectives of The Collectif are to provide:

 - Sites and occasions for exhibitions, readings, concerts – in short, celebrations of art and culture